The Shortcut Manager dialog, accessible from the

-Click the Reset All or Reset button to restore all or specifically selected shortcut keystrokes to their default Macabacus settings.
+Reset button to restore all or specifically selected shortcut keystrokes to their default Macabacus settings.
 You will be prompted to confirm that you want to continue before resetting all keystrokes.

 By default, Macabacus will assign its shortcut keystrokes upon opening Excel (assuming no conflicts with other add-ins).
 However, if you do not want Macabacus' shortcut keystrokes to be set upon opening Excel, click the Clear All button to uncheck and disable all shortcuts listed in the Shortcut Manager.
 You can then selectively recheck only those shortcuts that you wish to use.

 If you have other Excel add-ins installed, their hotkey assignments (shortcut keystrokes) may conflict with Macabacus.
 Shortcut assignments are given priority based on the order in which add-ins are loaded when starting Excel, and the load order for add-ins is unpredictable.
 Therefore, it may be necessary to override other installed shortcuts after starting Excel to ensure that all Macabacus shortcuts work.
 Note that you can also deconflict hotkey assignments using the Shortcut Manager, avoiding the need to override altogether.
 To override all other shortcut keystroke settings, click the

 Macabacus > Settings > Keyboard > Override button.

 Macabacus > Settings > Keyboard > Print button to open a new workbook containing a list of all Macabacus shortcut keystrokes that can be printed for convenient reference.
 You can reformat the list or sort shortcuts by name, keystroke, or utility before printing.